Flavour Anomalies: A comparative analysis using a machine learning algorithm: Global fits

 The predictions for $R_D$, $R_{D^*}$ and $R_{J/\psi}$ observables in the best fit points for Scenarios I, II and III are shown in Figure~\ref{fig:RKRD}(a). $R_D$ and $R_{D^*}$ exhibit very similar values in both scenarios II and III (as $\alpha^{l,q}$ does not affect these predictions), and these fitted values align well with experimental results.
 The current fit is largely dominated in the $b\to c\ell\nu$ sector by the $R_{D^{(*)}}$ ratios, as their uncertainty is much smaller than in the case of $R_{J/\psi}$.
 It would be therefore desirable to improve the measurements of $R_{J/\psi}$ in order to obtain an independent handle of the $b\to c\ell \nu$ sector and further clarify the present anomaly.

-Figure~\ref{fig:RKRD}(b) includes the predictions for $B^+\to K^+\nu\bar{\nu}$ and $B^0\to K^{*0}\nu\bar{\nu}$ branching ratios.
+Figure~\ref{fig:RKRD}(b) includes the predictions for $B^+\to K^+\nu\bar{\nu}$ and $B^0\to K^{*0}\nu\bar{\nu}$ branching ratios, not included in our previous analysis.
 In both cases we can see how the scenario I and II, in which the coefficients $C_1=C_3$ were not independent, fail to correctly capture the NP contribution, yielding values very close to the SM predictions.
 In contrast, Scenario III manages to improve the results in the charged sector, although the results in the neutral sector are worsened.

-The comparison of the values obtained for $b\to s\ell^+\ell^-$, $b\to c\ell \nu$ and $b\to s \nu\bar{\nu}$ observables analyzed in this paper can be found in Table~\ref{tab:comp_RKRD}.
-The significance of the deviations with respect to the experimental values, in units of $\sigma$, is included for all observables.
-The ones in the column ``Previous fit'' are referred to the experimental measurements that were available in Ref.~\cite{Alda:2021rgt}, while the ones in the column ``Current fit'' correspond to the updated values in this work.
+For comparison, the values obtained for $b\to s\,\ell^+\ell^-$, $b\to c\,\ell \,\nu$ and $b\to s \,\nu\,\bar{\nu}$ observables in Scenario II are presented in Table~\ref{tab:comp_RKRD}.
+For each observable, the significance of the deviations with respect to the experimental values, in units of $\sigma$, is provided.
+The ones in the column ``Previous fit'' are referred to the experimental measurements that were available in Ref.~\cite{Alda:2021rgt}, while the ones in the column ``Current fit'' correspond to the updated values derived in this work.
 In the case of the $R_{K^{(*)}}$ ratios, the current fit improves the pull for $R_{K^{*0}}^{[1.1, 6.0]}$ and $R_{K^{*0}}^{[0.045, 1.1]}$, the later by almost $2\,\sigma$.
 At the same time, the pull for $R_{K^+}^{[1.1,\ 6.0]}$ has increased to $1.1\,\sigma$.
 The reason for this change is that this is the only bin where some of the tension with the SM prediction still survives, and our fit reproduces this tension.
-The updated measurements of $R_{D^{(*)}}$ and the inclusion of the observable $R_{J/\psi}$ with its large uncertainty, have a lesser impact on our fit.
-However, for the $R_{D^{(*)}}$ ratio that includes the decay mode to electrons, $R_{D^*}^\ell$, this work marks an improvement over the previous fit due to the reduced NP effects in $\alpha^\ell$.
+The updated measurements of $R_{D^{(*)}}$ and the inclusion of the observable $R_{J/\psi}$, with its large uncertainty, have a lesser impact on our fit.
+However, for the $R_{D^{(*)}}$ ratio that includes the decay mode to electrons, $R_{D^*}^\ell$, the current fit represents an improvement over the previous one due to the reduced NP effects in $\alpha^\ell$.